Book a Call Apply Now

 Yes.
 Our integration program spans 4–6 weeks following the retreat and includes weekly facilitated group sessions, research-informed tools and practices in our app, short daily practices, and optional supplementary 1:1 coaching.
 The focus is on helping participants process their experience, consolidate insights, and translate them into practical changes in their daily lives.
 Beyond the formal integration period, our Grow phase provides ongoing support through monthly alumni calls, community gatherings, facilitator-led integration circles, and live events.
 We also strongly encourage participants to continue working with their therapist throughout and after the integration period.
 The therapeutic relationship is the most important container for long-term integration work.

-Exclusive for licensed mental health professionals
+Exclusive opportunity for licensed mental health professionals

 Access Our Complete Therapist Resource Guide